CRMWeaver: Building Powerful Business Agent via Agentic RL and Shared Memories: Methodology

 \subsection{Improving Reasoning with Long-term Memory}

-For business-oriented tasks in CRMArena and CRMArena-Pro, we observe that while the surface forms of many problems vary, they often share common underlying solution strategies (\eg ``Find the agent with the shortest handle time who managed more than one case in Winter 2021'' and ``In the past 3 months, which agent achieved the lowest average handle time while handling more than 2 cases?'').
-Moreover, the tasks in business settings are diverse and cover various tasks, often comprising novel, unseen combinations of tasks.
+For business-oriented tasks in CRMArena and CRMArena-Pro, we find that diverse task surface forms often correspond to shared latent solution structures.
+For example, queries like \textit{``Find the agent with the shortest handle time who managed more than one case in Winter 2021''} and \textit{``In the past three months, which agent achieved the lowest average handle time while handling more than two cases?''} differ linguistically but follow highly similar workflow patterns.
+At the same time, business tasks are inherently diverse and frequently involve previously unseen compositions of constraints, posing significant challenges for generalization.

-To improve model performance on such heterogeneous business tasks, particularly in generalizing to unseen task types, we draw inspiration from recent work on long-term memory~\cite{tang2025agent, fang2025memp}.
-We propose augmenting the inference process of our agent with a memory module that stores and retrieves workflow guidelines from similar past tasks.
-Specifically, our method employs an indexed memory of workflow information to guide inference toward empirically proven solution patterns for analogous problems.
-For tasks that do not have a direct precedent in the indexed memories, we employ an offline refinement step.
-In this step, a more powerful reasoning model attempts to solve the query and generates a detailed corresponding workflow guideline.
-This guideline is then added to the memory index, thereby enhancing the model's capacity to handle future, novel task types.
-Algorithm~\ref{algorithm:memory} details the specific procedure for solving tasks with the long-term memory module.

-It is noteworthy that during the update operation, we employ an advanced reasoning model twice.
-The final output's consistency determines whether the indexed memories $\mathcal{M}$ are updated.
-When storing information in memories, we use an LLM to convert specific trajectories into high-level guidelines, which then constitute the memory unit $\mathcal{E}$:

-where the $\mathcal{H}_{\text{adv}}$ is the trajectories of advanced reasoning model.
-Table~\ref{table:memory_example} in appendix shows an example of the memory unit $\mathcal{E}$, and we also provide the details for generating and indexing for the memory unit in Appendix~\ref{appendix:memory_generation}.
+To address this, we introduce a long-term memory module that augments the agent's inference process with reusable workflow guidelines, inspired by prior work on long-term memory for agentic systems~\cite{tang2025agent, fang2025memp}.
+As illustrated in Algorithm~\ref{algorithm:memory} in Appendix~\ref{appendix:long-term-memory}, the module comprises an \textbf{\textit{online memory-guided inference}} phase and an \textbf{\textit{offline memory consolidation}} phase.

+In the online phase, the agent retrieves the most relevant memory unit from an indexed memory pool $\mathcal{M}$ given a query $Q$.
+When a relevant memory is retrieved, it is incorporated into the model's contextual input, allowing the agent to reuse empirically validated solution patterns for analogous tasks.

+For queries without sufficiently similar precedents, the offline consolidation phase is invoked.
+A more powerful consolidation model resolves the query to produce execution trajectories, from which a high-level workflow guideline is extracted as a candidate memory unit.
+A verification step is then applied to determine whether the generated guideline should be added to the indexed memory pool, ensuring the quality of stored memories.

+Formally, a memory unit $\mathcal{E}$ is constructed by converting the consolidation trajectory $\tilde{\mathcal{S}}$ into an abstract guideline using an LLM: